-Investments: other than assets held for unit-linked funds
+Investments: Other than Assets Held for Unit-linked Funds

-These represent listed investments held with quoted liquidity funds.
-The assets are stated at market value using quoted market prices in active markets or expected realisable value (in the case of cash deposits).
+These represent listed investments in quoted liquidity funds.
+The assets are stated at market value using quoted market prices in active markets or expected realisable value, in the case of cash deposits.
+The amounts held in the liquidity funds have increased over the year mainly due to timing differences on premium receipts awaiting settlement.

-Reinsurance recoverable from Life excluding health and index-linked and unit-linked;
+Reinsurance Recoverable from Life Excluding Health and Index-linked and Unit-linked